 We use our commercial paper program, in addition to international credit lines, for daily funding requirements.
-In the event that we were unable to access the commercial paper markets, as a result of a downgrade in our credit ratings, disruptions in the commercial paper market or otherwise, and we were unable to satisfy our daily funding requirements, including refinancing any outstanding commercial paper, we would expect to draw on our \$4.5 billion revolving credit facility.
-If such facility, which expires in November 2012, were not available to us at a future time when we were unable to satisfy our longer-term funding requirements, our liquidity would be negatively affected and we would be required to take other steps to support our liquidity.
-There can be no assurance that any alternative sources of liquidity would be available in the future at such time or what the terms of and costs associated with any such alternative sources would be.
+In the event that we were unable to access the commercial paper markets, as a result of a downgrade in our credit ratings, disruptions in the commercial paper market or otherwise, and we were unable to satisfy our daily funding requirements, including refinancing any outstanding commercial paper, we would expect to draw on our \$4.4 billion revolving credit facility.
+If such facility, which expires in April 2010, were not then available to us, our liquidity would be negatively affected and we would be required to take other steps to support our liquidity.
+There can be no assurance that any alternative sources of liquidity would be available at such time or what the terms of and costs associated with any such alternative sources would be.
 In addition, our credit rating depends generally on the amount of our debt and our ability to service our debt.
 A downgrade in our credit ratings, including as a result of incurring additional debt, would likely reduce the amount of commercial paper that we could issue, and could raise our borrowing costs for both short-term and long-term debt offerings.